(Frequently Asked Questions about Night of the Living Dead and Bosco™)

 Q. Do you have any of the props from the movie?

-A. Well, I don't own the trowel; that has already been established, much to my dismay.
-I do own the bandage I wore on my arm, and I own the music box which provided the sound for the music box shown in the film.
+A. Well, I don't own the trowel; that has already been established, much to my dismay, and some other friends of mine own the bandage I wore on my arm.
+I do still own the music box which provided the sound for the music box shown in the film.

 The beautiful, old Zenith radio around which the farmhouse refugees huddled is a family heirloom, purchased by my grandparents in the 1930s, and was in my dad's possession until his death.
 I don't know what has since become of it.
 He owned many of the other props used for the film, including the telephone, the coat tree, the tire iron Duane used to puncture John Russo's forehead, and one or more of the clocks used in the TV station segments.